abhishek72340/MARK-1-Do-You-Know-Me-CLI-Quiz-App/README.md

 I used node.js readlinesync module to get the input from the terminal and use chalk package to give a colorful look to this CLI app.

-This project is part of neog.camp.
-It is markOne CLI QUIZ APP.</h4>
+This project is part of neog.camp. </h4>